Newborn Emergency Transport Service: Procedure

 NETS use conference call techniques to connect calling doctors with one or more specialists relevant to the patient's condition.
 In this way, all aspects of the clinical problem are canvassed in one phone call without impairing the emergency response of the transport team.

 Vehicles

 NETS use road ambulances specially fitted out for the task of loading and moving the heavy equipment needed for mobile intensive care.
 They feature easy loading systems and supplies of medical air as well as oxygen.
-An image of these ambulances and teams was deleted by someone who thought it was a copyrighted image but this wasn't correct and will be replaced soon.

 Helicopter transport is provided by CareFlight to NETS NSW and Victorian Air Ambulance to NETS Victoria.

 Fixed wing aircraft operated by the RFDS transport NETS teams and equipment over longer distances.
 International missions use chartered jets, Air Force transport aircraft or commercial airliners.